FieryFork/FieryFork.github.io/hammer.md

 ### I Love ai_relationship
 The hostility of npcs is catered towards Gordon Freeman.
 If you're a combine soldier, rebels shouldn't help you.
-If you're a vortigaunt enslaved by the Nihilanth, you shouln't be attacked by other free vortigaunts. ai_relationship can change that, adding to the immersion.
+If you're a vortigaunt enslaved by the Nihilanth, you shouln't be attacked by other free Vortigaunts. ai_relationship can change that, adding to the immersion.

 ### I Hate Hammer Crashes